-ABSL is an engineering services company and project developer specialising in the production of advanced biofuels.
+ABSL is a UK technology company and project developer dedicated to providing solutions to the challenges of Net Zero in the production of advanced biofuels.
+RadGas is our proprietary technology.

-ABSL owns plants, licenses technology and provides engineering services to projects specialising in the production of advanced biofuels.
+ABSL develops and owns plants, licenses technology and provides engineering services to projects specialising in the production of advanced biofuels.

-We are currently developing the world’s first plant to convert household waste into bio-substitute natural gas (BioSNG).
-The facility, located in Swindon, UK, will convert 8,000 tonnes of waste into 22GWh of gas each year.
-Once it is operational in 2020, it will provide a commercial demonstration of the RadGas technology.
+We own and operate the world’s first plant to convert household waste into bio-substitute natural gas (BioSNG).
+The facility, located in Swindon, UK, converts 8,000 tonnes of waste into 22GWh of gas each year.

-ABSL believes that wastes should be converted to fuels such as BioSNG, hydrogen or kerosene to decarbonise heat and transport.
+ABSL believes that wastes should be converted to fuels such as biomethane, biohydrogen or sustainable aviation fuel to decarbonise heat and transport.
 Our solutions allow the carbon dioxide in waste to be captured so that it can be sequestrated.
 This creates negative carbon emissions essential for the world to meet its two-degree global warming target.

 ABSL was established in March 2019 by commercial and technical experts in the advanced biofuel sector.
 We are a private company backed by investment funds and high net worth individuals.